abpuccini/maternal-mortality-project/README.md

 **Statistical Analysis**

-- Overall statistical anaylsis was performed for selected data sets to visulize the dataframes created.
+- Overall statistical anaylsis was performed for selected data sets to visulize the dataframes created and to explore further the information that was cleaned.
+We questioned which that might have the highest MMR per some of the years identified.
 We isolated various years to view what the mortality rate looked like across the states.

 ![2019 Data Isolation](/ETL/Resources/explore_us_2019_mmr.png)

 ![Highest MMR](/ETL/Resources/explore_us_highest_mmr.png) | ![Lowest_MMR](/ETL/Resources/explore_us_lowest_mmr.png)

-- We also explored which states have the highest and lowest mortality ratio's within the United States.
+- We also explored which states have the highest and lowest mortality ratio's overall within the United States.

 -